MIMIC-MJX: Neuromechanical Emulation of Animal Behavior: Results

-\textbf{stac-mjx} speeds up the inverse kinematics process by parallelizing over temporal segments of the input pose tracking data.
-It is capable of processing data at $\sim$300 frames per second on an A100 GPU, enabling full inverse kinematics of an hour-long session of pose tracking in just 20 minutes (Supplementary Fig. \hyperref[supp2]{2}).
-The output of \textbf{stac-mjx} is stored in a portable HDF5 file containing the solved body configuration for all frames and derived features, including Euclidean coordinates, joint angles, and velocities.
+\texttt{stac-mjx} speeds up the inverse kinematics process by solving many frames together on the GPU, leveraging MJX's vectorized forward kinematics across a batch of frames.
+It is capable of processing data at $\sim$400 frames per second on a single H100 GPU, enabling full inverse kinematics of an hour-long session of pose tracking in just 10 minutes (\hyperref[suppfig:stac-mjx-fps-scaling]{Supplementary Fig.~\ref*{suppfig:stac-mjx-fps-scaling}}).
+The output of \texttt{stac-mjx} is stored in a portable HDF5 file containing the solved body configuration for all frames and derived features, including Euclidean coordinates, quaternions defining orientation, joint angles, and velocities.

-In the second stage, \textbf{track-mjx} receives the postural trajectories registered to the body model as input, and optimizes a neural controller to actuate the body model and ``track'' the movements of the input reference trajectories (Fig. \hyperref[fig1]{1c}).
+In the second stage, \texttt{track-mjx} receives the postural trajectories registered to the body model as input, and optimizes a neural controller to actuate the body model and ``track'' the movements of the input reference trajectories (\hyperref[fig1]{Fig. 1c}).

-The neural controller is an ANN policy network trained via deep reinforcement learning (DRL) to maximize a composite reward function capturing the similarity between reference trajectories and reproduced trajectories, using both allocentric and egocentric representations of pose: global position, global quaternion, joint angles, and end effector positions (see \hyperref[Methods]{Methods} for details).
+The neural controller is an ANN policy network trained via deep reinforcement learning (DRL) to maximize a composite reward function that rewards similarity between reference and reproduced trajectories and penalizes energy expenditure (see \hyperref[Methods]{Methods} for details).
+The ANN is structured as an encoder-decoder architecture.
+The encoder receives a window of future timesteps of poses in the reference trajectory relative to the agent's current pose, and compresses these into a low-dimensional Gaussian-regularized stochastic latent vector.